Béla Bevilaqua-Borsodi: Personal life and death

-As a university student, Bela Borsody "fought a duel of love", and was imprisoned in the state jail for a few days.
+As a university student, Béla Borsody "fought a duel of love", and was imprisoned in the state jail for a few days.
 His constant companion was Olga Finály, a teacher and poet more than 20 years his junior.

-Bela Borsody's second wife, according to Pál Gulyás's biography, was Ella Weiss, who he married in the late 1920s.
+Béla Borsody's second wife, according to Pál Gulyás's biography, was Ella Weiss, who he married in the late 1920s.
 She must have died in the late 1950s, as the register of his third marriage shows that he was a widower when he got married for the third time.

-Bela Borsody died from a cerebral hemorrhage on March 12, 1962, ten days after his fourth marriage to Magdolna Mányi, who he had first met as a student several decades earlier.
+Béla Borsody died from a cerebral hemorrhage on March 12, 1962, ten days after his fourth marriage to Magdolna Mányi, who he had first met as a student several decades earlier.